 “Discover exotic places while you work”, “this is the only job where you actually are on holiday”.
-With this tempting phrases, working on cruise ships and travelling the world while you save money turns into a very attractive idea.
-The requirements are: speak a high level of english, experience in the field you are applying for, and be able to do a six to eight month contract.
+With this tempting phrases, working on cruise ships and traveling the world while you save money turns into a very attractive idea.
+The requirements are: speak a high level of English, experience in the field you are applying for, and be able to do a six to eight-month contract.
 What they don’t tell you is the kind of pressure you will have to deal with.

 In the second stage, the agent will interview you in English, where he makes sure to convince you about this amazing opportunity.